-Independent registered valuers, PF Olsen Limited, have valued forestry assets as at 30 June 2020 based on methodology recommended by the New Zealand Institute of Forestry.
+Independent registered valuers, PF Olsen Limited, have valued forestry assets as at 30 June 2022 based on methodology recommended by the New Zealand Institute of Forestry.
+The valuation complies with the requirements of NZ IAS 41 Agriculture, which applies to the valuation of tree crops.